Joshua Marquis: Clatsop County District Attorney

 Marquis served as a superdelegate to the 1996 Democratic National Convention.

-In 2019 Marquis was appointed Director of Legal Affairs and Enforcement of Animal Wellness Action, a Washington, D.C.-based anti-cruelty organization headed by Wayne Pacelle, former CEO of the Humane Society of the United States.
+In 2019 Marquis was appointed Director of Legal Affairs and Enforcement of Animal Wellness Action, a Washington, D.C.–based anti-cruelty organization headed by Wayne Pacelle, former CEO of the Humane Society of the United States.

 Death penalty advocacy

 Marquis coauthored Debating the Death Penalty, and numerous other articles that were cited by U.S. Supreme Court Justice Antonin Scalia in his concurrence in the Supreme Court's decision in Kansas v.
 Marsh.
 Marquis worked as a reporter for the Los Angeles Daily Journal in the early 1980s and the speechwriter to California Attorney General John Van de Kamp in the mid-1980s.

 Marquis is often solicited to write articles on the death penalty, such as the lead article in a special section published by the Los Angeles Times prior to the execution of Stanley "Tookie" Williams.

+Marquis appeared on Penn and Teller's TV program, "Bullshit!" - season 4, Episode 3 about the Death Penalty.